 Angelfish eggs will suffer under harsh or bright lighting.
 That’s especially true for direct sunlight, as UV radiation is dangerous for their developing cells.
 The sunlight will also encourage algae to grow.
 You should keep the tank in a secluded area away from windows.

-Some breeders keep their egg tanks covered with a blanket to create absolute darkness.
+Some breeders keep their egg tanks covered with a blanket to create darkness.
 Others use standard lighting.
 Neither method will directly harm the fish.

 Watch For Filters